 Today is my 37th birthday and the 10-year anniversary of the day I lost the last of my testicles.
 Here I share a few thoughts on manhood, courage and genitals.

-He was my favorite Beastie, and though I’ve always rooted for those guys as underdogs, I’ve been rooting just that much harder for him these past few years.
+MCA was my favorite Beastie, and though I’ve always rooted for those guys as underdogs, I’ve been rooting just that much harder for him these past few years.

+At some point this spring I realized that five years had passed since I’d had any indication of cancer in my body.
 As much as I am grateful and hopeful and excited by that… the moment really just passed without any fanfare or even so much as a high-five.